dmbarbour/glas/docs/GlasProgNamespaces.md

 The syntax can prevent accidental reference to private symbols.
 However, syntactic protection is weak and easily bypassed in glas systems, where user-defined syntax is supported.
 Better to provide a bypass that is easily discovered by search or linter.

 Where robust privacy is required, we can rely on the namespace to control access to names.
-This involves defining hierarchical components and restricting which names are forwarded or wired to other components.
+This involves defining hierarchical components and restricting which names are forwarded into subcomponents components.
+Forwarding into subcomponents can be expressed via whole prefix rename (e.g. `'foo.sys.' => 'sys.'`) or via mixin that renames or delegates individual definitions (e.g. `mix xyzzy with 'dst.'=>'foo.'`).
+The

 The namespace is designed to make this pattern [ocap secure](https://en.wikipedia.org/wiki/Object-capability_model).

 Abstract types, implicit parameters, and algebraic effects can also be tied to the namespace to inherit namespace-layer security.